Calebio/terraform-docker-modular/learns.md

 }
 ```
 It's also advisable that you use Ansible to do this because it is more profient in taking care of the the file state.

+- use the command to install graph :`sudo apt install graphviz`

+- `graphviz` is a tool used to turn the output of `terraform graph` into a either pdf or png.
+Basically a useful image.

+- `terraform graph | dot -Tpdf > graph-plan.pdf` to export the output into a pdf file.